Bob Andrews (guitarist): Westworld

-In 1986 Andrews formed a retro-1950s Americana style "beatbox rock'n'roll"/rockabilly band called Westworld, with the singer Elizabeth Westwood and the guitarist/drummer Nick Burton.
+In 1986 Andrews formed a retro-1950s Americana style "beatbox rock'n'roll"/rockabilly surf music garage band called Westworld, with the singer Elizabeth Westwood and the guitarist/drummer Nick Burton.
 It had an early hit with its debut single "Sonic Boom Boy", which reached No. 11 in the UK Singles Chart in February 1987, which was subsequently commercially used as a backing music track by Sony for one of its television product advertising campaigns.

-Between 1986-1990 the band performed as a trio utilizing a drum machine and sequencers with two guitarists, Andrews (lead), Burton (rhythm), fronted by Westwood as the singer, and commercially released in the United Kingdom via R.C.A. six singles, five of which entered the top 80 of the UK Singles Chart: Sonic Boom Boy (1987), Ba-Na-Na-Bam-Boo (1987), Where the Action Is (1987), Silvermac (1987), and Everything Good is Bad (1988).
+Between 1986 and 1990 the band performed as a trio utilizing a drum machine and sequencers with two guitarists, Andrews (lead), Burton (rhythm), fronted by Westwood as the singer, and commercially released in the United Kingdom via R.C.A. six singles, five of which entered the top 80 of the UK Singles Chart: Sonic Boom Boy (1987), Ba-Na-Na-Bam-Boo (1987), Where the Action Is (1987), Silvermac (1987), and Everything Good is Bad (1988).
 A long-player entitled 'Where the Action Is' reached No. 49 in the UK Albums Chart in September 1987.
 Due to the band's declining chart success R.C.A. dropped its contract, with the band's final U.K. release, the rip-roaring Dance On (which would be Andrews' career parting shot to the United Kingdom's commercial charts) reaching No. 92 in the UK Singles Chart in June 1989.
 Andrews departed from England with Westwood to live in the United States in 1992, where they released two further singles and two long-players in the U.S. market via an independent label, but without commercial success, and they ended the Westworld act in 1994.
-A retrospective LP of material from Westworld, entitled Sick Cool, recorded between 1992–1994, was released commercially in the United States in 2018.
+A retrospective LP of material from Westworld, entitled Sick Cool, recorded between 1992 and 1994, was released commercially in the United States in 2018.